Discrepancies of Spanning Trees and Hamilton Cycles: Introduction

 \begin{proposition} For every $r\ge 2$ there exists $c=c(r)>0$ such that for infinitely many integers $n$, there exists an $n$-vertex $2$-connected graph $G$ with $s_r(G)\ge c\sqrt{n}$ and $\Disc_r(G,\Tn)\le 1$. \end{proposition}

 \Cref{thm:trees} allows us to determine the spanning-tree discrepancy for many graphs of interest.
-In particular, it immediately implies all results of~\cite{BCJP20} concerning the discrepancy of spanning trees (up to constant factors), and generalises them to any number of colours.
+In particular, it immediately implies all results of~\cite{BCJP20} concerning the discrepancy of spanning trees (up to constant factors) and generalises them to any number of colours.
 Several new results can also be obtained.
 Below we give a representative sample of such corollaries.

 When applying \cref{thm:trees}, we need to be able to lower-bound the balanced $r$-separation number $s_r$ of the graphs in question.
 As it turns out, it will often be more convenient to lower-bound other graph parameters, which are in turn lower bounds for $s_r$.
 One such parameter is the following.
 For a graph $G$, let $\iota(G)$ denote its \defn{vertex isoperimetric constant}, namely, the minimum of $|N(U)|/|U|$, taken over all sets $U\subseteq V(G)$ with $0<|U|\le |V(G)|/2$, where $N(U)$ denotes the \defn{external neighbourhood} of $U$ (namely, the set of vertices outside $U$ which have a neighbour in~$U$).
-It is not hard to see that the balanced $r$-separation number of any graph $G$ is at least linear in its vertex isoperimetric constant.
+It is not hard to see that the balanced $r$-separation number of any graph is at least of the same order of magnitude as $n$ times its vertex isoperimetric constant.
 Indeed, given a balanced $r$-separation $V_1\cup\ldots\cup V_r\cup S$ of $G$, the size of $V_1$ is $(n-|S|)/r$ and its neighbourhood is contained entirely in $S$, meaning that $r|S|/(n-|S|)\ge\iota(G)$ and hence $|S|=\Omega(\iota(G)\cdot n)$.
-Thus, \cref{thm:trees} has the following useful corollary: \begin{corollary}[Isoperimetry] For every $r\ge 2$ there is $C = C(r)$ such that the following holds.
+Thus, \cref{thm:trees} has the following useful corollary: \begin{corollary}[Isoperimetry] For every $r\ge 2$ there is $C = C(r)>0$ such that the following holds.
 Let $G$ be an $n$-vertex graph and suppose either that $G$ is $3$-connected, or that $G$ is $2$-connected and $\iota(G)\ge C n^{-1/2}$.
 Then $\Disc_r(G,\Tn)\ge \floor{\frac{\iota(G)\cdot n}{C}}$. \end{corollary}

 Before proceeding to applications of \cref{cor:iso}, let us quickly mention another corollary of a similar flavour, stating that highly-connected graphs have large spanning-tree discrepancy.
 Denote by $\kappa(G)$ the vertex connectivity of $G$.